 This information helps you troubleshoot your Authenticator!
-The authenticator works using Cookies and web code.
+The authenticator works using Cookies.
 This includes access through the website and Launcher.

 My credentials are correct, but it's not working?
-Let's start with Duration!
+Check the Duration!

 When logging in with a mobile authenticator, you may have an authenticator error.
 Your credentials and code may be correct, but you may need to select a Duration.
 Currently, the new site design does not have a default Duration selected when logging in.
 You may also get this issue when logging into the site on your smart phone or tablet.